Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 * [KDE](http://www.kde.org/)
 * [XFCE](http://xfce.org/)

-But there are also another kind of desktop managers which become more and more popular, like:
+But there is also another kind of desktop managers which become more and more popular, like:

 * [xmonad](http://xmonad.org/)
 * [i3](http://i3wm.org/)